My Approach

 Collaborative Consultation for Counsellors

-I support new counsellors and school counsellors in navigating their identity as professionals, maintaining ethical boundaries and externalizing the moral distress that may arise work.
+I support new counsellors and school counsellors in navigating their identity as professionals, maintaining ethical boundaries and externalizing the moral distress that may arise at work.
 My priorities in collaborative consultation are to challenge what we think we know about the practice of counselling and our roles within that structure.
 The biggest influences on my approach towards clinical consultation is a feminist perspective, critical pedagogy, and mindfulness.
 Based on these schools of thought, here are a few assumptions I’ll be making about what good consultation requires: